gsemet/pythonpep8autoformat/README.md

 The first time you'll want to change them use Settings menu: Preferences > Packages Settings > Python PEP8 Autoformat > ...
 Open both "Settings - Default" AND "Settings - User".
-Copy Default settings to User settings, modify User settings and save.
-By doing like this, your personal settings will be kept safe over plug-in upgrade.
+Copy Default settings to User settings, modify User settings to your liking and save.
+By doing this way, your personal settings will be kept safe over plug-in upgrades.

 ## Usage